Kaholo/kaholo-plugin-azure-webapp/README.md

 **Parameters**

-1. Resource Group: Resource group name
+1. Resource Group: Resource group
 2. Location: (String) Resource Location.
 3. App Name: Unique name of the app to create or update.
-4. Service Plan ID: Resource ID of the associated App Service plan, formatted as: "/subscriptions/{subscriptionID}/resourceGroups/{groupName}/providers/Microsoft.Web/serverfarms/{appServicePlanName}"
+4. Service Plan: The service plan for the new app.
 5. Site Config AlwaysOn (Boolean), true if Always On is enabled; otherwise, false.
 6. SiteConfig (Obj), Configuration of an App Service app.
+## Method: Clone App

+**Description:**
+This method clones an existing app service.
+It gets the original app and uses it's SiteConfig for the new webapp.

+**Parameters**

+1. Resource Group: Resource group
+3. App: The app to clone.
+2. Location: (String) New app location.
+4. Service Plan: The service plan for the new app.

 ## Method: Create Service Plan